preactjs/preact/CONTRIBUTING.md

 1. Make changes and submit a PR
 2. Modify change according to feedback (if there is any)
-3. PR will be merged into `main`
+3. PR will be merged into `main` or `v10.x`
 4. A new release will be cut (every 2-3 weeks).

 ## Commonly used scripts for contributions

-Scripts can be executed via `npm run [script]` or `yarn [script]` respectively.
+Scripts can be executed via `npm run [script]`.

 - `build` - compiles all packages ready for publishing to npm
 - `build:core` - builds just Preact itself
 - `build:debug` - builds the debug addon only
+- `build:devtools` - builds the devtools addon only
 - `build:hooks` - builds the hook addon only
 - `build:test-utils` - builds the test-utils addon only
+- `build:compat` - builds the compat addon only
+- `build:jsx` - builds the JSX runtime addon only
+- `test` - Run all tests (linting, TypeScript definitions, unit/integration tests)
 - `test:ts` - Run all tests for TypeScript definitions
-- `test:karma` - Run all unit/integration tests.
+- `test:vitest` - Run all unit/integration tests.
-- `test:karma:watch` - Same as above, but it will automatically re-run the test suite if a code change was detected.
+- `test:vitest:watch` - Same as above, but it will automatically re-run the test suite if a code change was detected.

-But to be fair, the only ones we use ourselves are `build` and `test:karma:watch`.
-The other ones are mainly used on our CI pipeline and we rarely use them.
+But to be fair, the ones we mostly use locally are `build` and `test:vitest:watch`.
+The other ones are mainly used on our CI pipeline.

-_Note: Both `test:karma` and `test:karma:watch` listen to the environment variable `COVERAGE=true`.
+_Note: Both `test:vitest` and `test:vitest:watch` listen to the environment variable `COVERAGE=true`.
 Disabling code coverage can significantly speed up the time it takes to complete the test suite._

-_Note2: The test suite is based on `karma` and `mocha`.
-Individual tests can be executed by appending `.only`:_
+_Note2: Individual tests can be executed by appending `.only`:_

 ```jsx
 it.only('should test something', () => {